Paul Zed

 Paul Zed (born December 31, 1956) is a Canadian lawyer, professor, and politician.

 Early life and education

 Paul Zed was born in Toronto on December 31, 1956, the eldest of seven children born to a Lebanese Canadian family.
 Zed grew up in Saint John, New Brunswick, where his ancestors had moved from Lebanon in the early 20th century.
 Zed graduated from St. Malachy's High School with honors and received a Bachelor of Arts degree from Dalhousie University (BA 1977), a Bachelor of Laws degree from the University of New Brunswick (LL.B.
-1980) and a Masters of Laws degree from the London School of Economics (LL.M.
+1980) and a Master of Laws degree from the London School of Economics (LL.M.
 1981).
 He completed the Directors Education Program of the Institute of Corporate Directors through the Rotman School of Management, Toronto (ICD.D May, 2012).

-Career
+Legal career

 As a successful lawyer and businessman, Zed is a member of the New Brunswick, Ontario, Canadian and International Bar Associations.